Yash3561/Midterm_Project_DM/README.md

 - Ensure that dataset directory `Datasets_CSV` is in the same folder as the `source_code.py` and `source_code.ipynb` when running the code.

-- For custom datasets user shoudl provide proper path of the CSV file.
+- For custom datasets user should provide proper path of the CSV file.

 - Errors in the output are marked with an asterisk (*) for easy identification.